Plaza Las Américas (Puerto Rico): 2000s

-On October 25, 2000, the first day of business at the first Macy's department store outside the mainland United States had management beaming.
-Added Thousands of people strolled through the store on its opening day in San Juan's premier mall, Plaza Las Americas.
-The party atmosphere at what was already a household name to many Puerto Ricans marked a milestone in the island's highly desirable and fiercely competitive retail market.
-It was the newest of Macy's 186 U.S. stores at the time and was molded to fit the tastes, weather and culture of the Caribbean.
-Macy's chose Puerto Rico as the place for its overseas debut because so many of the residents were familiar with the chain, particularly its New York and South Florida stores, and because Plaza Las Américas had a reputation as one of the best retail malls in the northern hemisphere.
-The new Macy's in San Juan had less to do with tourists and more to do with locals.
-The customers milling about the three-story, 260,000 square foot store found the designer labels and kitchen department they were accustomed to on the mainland, but also a mix of colors and fabrics they wouldn't find in other Macy's stores.
-Louder, vibrant colors displaced some of the grayer tones in women's clothing, while the winter colors in men's clothes came in short sleeves.
-Two local high-end department stores, Velasco and González Padín, had closed down some years ago by this point.
+On October 25, 2000, Macy's opened its first department store outside the mainland United States in San Juan's Plaza Las Americas mall.
+Thousands of shoppers visited the store on opening day.
+The location marked Macy's entry into Puerto Rico's competitive retail market as the 186th store in its U.S. chain, adapted to reflect Caribbean tastes, weather, and culture.
+Macy's selected Puerto Rico for this expansion because many residents were already familiar with the chain from visits to its New York and South Florida locations, and because Plaza Las Américas was recognised as one of the leading retail malls in the northern hemisphere.
+The store focused primarily on serving local customers rather than tourists.
+The three story, 260,000-square-foot location offered the designer labels and kitchen departments found in mainland Macy's stores, along with merchandise tailored to the local market.
+Women's clothing featured brighter, more vibrant colors compared to other Macy's locations, while men's clothing included warm-weather adaptations such as short-sleeved versions of fall colors.
+By 2000, two local high-end department stores, Velasco and González Padín, had closed.
 J.C.
-Penney and Sears, long focused on fashion in Puerto Rico.
-Now Macy's had joined them, filling in a void in the market.
+Penney and Sears had established themselves in Puerto Rico's fashion retail sector, and Macy's positioned itself to address an opening in the market.

 On October 4, 2001, it was reported that in those next two months, Plaza las Américas would be adding seven new establishments to its roster.
 These were Zara, Margarita's, Oriental Palace, Sony Store, The Bombay Co., Ciao Mediterranean, and Constellations.
 According to Plaza las Américas parent Empresas Fonalledas Communications & Public Relations director Lorraine Vissepo, Spain-based fashion store Zara would be the largest store of the seven new establishments at 16,000 square feet.
 It was expected to open in November.
 The Sony Store, would feature technological innovations unavailable elsewhere," Vissepo said, adding that it would occupy 2,369 square feet of the second floor and would open that month.
 The Bombay Co., a furniture & home decoration store was slated to open in November and would occupy 2,792 square feet.
 Margarita's, Oriental Palace, and Ciao Mediterranean were restaurants.
 Margarita's would open in November and occupy 5,770 square feet.
 Oriental Palace, also opening in November, would occupy 2,782 square feet.
 Ciao Mediterranean would open in near year end said Vissepo at the time.
 Constellations, also planned to open during that month, and would occupy 1,029 square feet.